JdenHartog/SONY_DSC-RX100M4/README.md

 - open it in with [VLC](https://www.videolan.org/)
 - pause the video (space-bar)
 - use 'e' key to go to next frame
+Or:
+- open it in with QuickTime
+- use '🡒' key to go to next frame